iAmAndrewCarroll/Ops301/notes.md

 | TCP (Transmission Control Protocol)    | Provides reliable, connection-oriented communication. | Connection-oriented | Various, e.g., SSH (22), HTTP (80)        |
 | IP (Internet Protocol)                 | A fundamental protocol for routing packets across networks. | N/A                | N/A                                        |
 | Connection-oriented vs Connectionless   | Indicates whether a protocol establishes a connection before data transfer (connection-oriented) or sends data without establishing a connection (connectionless). | N/A | N/A                                      |

+**Network Enumeration**
+Port Scanning: The process of sending packets to specific ports on a host and analyzing the responses to learn more about the host and its services.
+Can tell us what ports are open, what services are running, and what operating system is running, and IP addresses of other hosts on the network.

+Network Enumeration uses further techniques to gather information about a network, such as:
+- DNS zone transfers: A DNS zone transfer is the process of copying DNS data from a master DNS server to a slave DNS server.
+This allows the slave server to have an exact copy of the DNS records from the master server.
+This is useful for load balancing and redundancy.
+- SNMP queries: Simple Network Management Protocol (SNMP) is a protocol for monitoring and managing network devices.
+SNMP queries can be used to gather information about network devices, such as routers, switches, and printers.
+- NetBIOS queries: NetBIOS is a protocol that allows applications on different computers to communicate within a local area network (LAN).
+NetBIOS queries can be used to gather information about Windows computers on a network.
+- LDAP queries: Lightweight Directory Access Protocol (LDAP) is a protocol for accessing and maintaining directory services over an IP network.
+LDAP queries can be used to gather information about users, groups, and computers on a network.
+- NTP queries: Network Time Protocol (NTP) is a protocol for synchronizing the clocks of computers over a network.
+NTP queries can be used to gather information about the time and date of computers on a network.
+- SMTP queries: Simple Mail Transfer Protocol (SMTP) is a protocol for sending email messages.
+SMTP queries can be used to gather information about email servers on a network.

+**Nmap Security Scanner:** A free and open-source network scanner used to discover hosts and services on a computer network by sending packets and analyzing the responses.
+It can be used for network inventory, managing service upgrade schedules, and monitoring host or service uptime.
+- Enumerate hosts on a network
+- Enumerate ports open on a host
+- Operate more discreetly or aggressively
+- Perform service fingerprinting to determine waht software (OS or apps) might be running on the target host

+**Nmap Syntax**
+`nmap [options] {target specification}`